Flavors of Fall

-- ¼ cup sorghum syrup or maple syrup
+- 1/4 cup sorghum syrup, or maple syrup

-- 1½ teaspoon vanilla extract
+- 1 ½ teaspoons vanilla extract

-- ½ cup applesauce, unsweetened
+- 1/2 cup applesauce, unsweetened

-- ½ cup almond milk, unsweetened
+- 1/2 cup almond milk, unsweetened

-- ⅓ cup coconut oil, melted
+- 1/3 cup coconut oil, melted

-- 1 tablespoon rolled oats
+- 1 tablespoon gluten-free rolled oats

 - 1 teaspoon cinnamon

-Preheat oven to 350 degrees F. Place paper muffin liners or grease muffin pan.
+Preheat oven to 350ºF.
+Place paper muffin liners inside or grease a muffin pan.

 In a large bowl, stir together oat flour, flax seed, sea salt, baking powder, cinnamon, ginger, and cardamom.
 Add pumpkin puree, egg, maple syrup, vanilla extract, egg, applesauce, almond milk, coconut oil and chocolate chips or nuts (if desired).
 Stir well to incorporate.
 Allow the mixture to thicken for about 3 minutes before scooping into the muffin pan.

 Fill muffin cups almost completely full with batter.
 Sprinkle with oats and cinnamon.
 Bake for 23 minutes until the center of each muffin is set.
-Allow to cool for about 10 minutes so they set and to prevent the muffins from crumbling.
+Cool in muffin tin for about 10 minutes so they set and to prevent the muffins from crumbling.

-Serving size: 1 muffin Calories: 230 calories, Fat: 11 grams, Saturated fat: 7 grams, Carbohydrates: 25 grams, Sugar: 11 grams, Sodium: 70 milligrams, Fiber: 5 grams, Protein: 6 grams, Cholesterol: 17 milligrams
+Serving size: 1 muffin Calories: 220 calories, Fat: 10 grams, Saturated fat: 7 grams, Carbohydrates: 25 grams, Sugar: 6 grams, Sodium: 55 milligrams, Fiber: 5 grams, Protein: 6 grams, Cholesterol: 15 milligrams